 The early 1870s were marked by the collapse of several banks in Europe.
 This crisis was followed by the crash of the Vienna Stock Exchange, which then affected central Europe and later the United States.

-On Black Friday, 9 May 1873, triggered by uncontrolled speculation, a massive fall in the value of shares on the Vienna Stock Exchange, and a wave of panic selling.1 The Vienna stock market crash also led to a fall in the number of visitors to the Vienna World Exhibition being held at the time.
-About half of the stock corporations disappeared from the stock exchange list after this.
+On Black Friday, May 9, 1873, triggered by uncontrolled speculation, a massive fall in the value of shares on the Vienna Stock Exchange, and a wave of panic selling.1 The Vienna stock market crash also led to a fall in the number of visitors to the Vienna World Exhibition being held.

 A further consequence was that a stock exchange commissioner was appointed to supervise compliance with a new law regulating the exchange.
 The need for a new legal framework was recognized, and the Stock Exchange Act was created in 1875.
 It was considered one of the first modern stock exchange laws in Europe and, with few changes, regulated Austria’s stock exchange system until 1989.